 What does the workflow look like end to end?

-The pipeline has three steps and one principle: a human creative director still owns the brief, but everything downstream of the brief is now AI.
-Direction happens in Claude Code with a creative director agent.
-Image generation happens in Codex with GPT Image 2.
-Animation happens in Seedance 2.0, batched through Lovart.
+The pipeline has three stages and one principle: a human creative director owns the brief and final decisions.
+Stage 1 is direction in Claude Code.
+Stage 2 is image generation in Codex with GPT Image 2.
+Stage 3 is Seedance 2.0 animation, with Lovart batching the renders.

 Here is how the steps stack up against the old pipeline: